Johnson J. Hooper: Personal life and death

-Intensely political, Hooper supported secession of Alabama and other slave states, and in 1861 was appointed secretary of the Provisional Confederate Congress.
-He moved with the Confederate government to Richmond, Virginia, where he died from the effects of tuberculosis in 1862 (not 1861, as incorrectly indicated on the state historical marker).
+Hooper married Mary Mildred Brantley in 1845.
+They had two sons and a daughter, William (1844), Annie (1845), and Adolphus (1849).
+Annie died at age two, while the two boys lived into adulthood.
+Hooper joined the Catholic Church in 1861, the year before his death, caused by the effects of tuberculosis in 1862 (not 1861, as incorrectly indicated on the state historical marker).
 He was buried in that city's Shockoe Hill Cemetery.
 His grave was unmarked until 1950, when anonymous donors erected the current granite stone.
+He was a kinsman of William Mercer Green's wife Charlotte Isabella Fleming.